sysrev/sysrev/README.md

     Run `./flyway migrate` to apply changes to database; you will want to apply changes to both `sysrev` and `sysrev_test` (edit `flyway.conf` to connect to each).

+* Log in as any user

+    Use the password 'override' to login as any user in dev environment

 ## IDE Setup